Awarded posthumously for actions during the Vietnam War

 The U.S. Air Force HH-60G Pave Hawk is medium-sized twin-engine combat search-and-rescue (CSAR) helicopter, developed from the Army UH-60A Black Hawk transport.
 These helicopters were upgraded with an extendable probe for air-to-air refueling and additional fuel tanks in the cabin.
 They were given the project name Credible Hawk.

-The Credible Hawks were further upgraded to the MH-60G Pave Hawk standard, which incorporated an sinertial navigation system, GPS, and Doppler radar for precision navigation.
+The Credible Hawks were further upgraded to the MH-60G Pave Hawk standard, which incorporated an inertial navigation system, GPS, and Doppler radar for precision navigation.
 Low-light television, infrared cameras and night vision systems allowed the MH-60G to operate at night and very low altitude.
 The Pave Hawk is equipped with an Automatic Flight Control System (AFCS), a very sophisticated autopilot which incorporates automatic hover capability.

 Some of the MH-60G Pave Hawks received further upgrades for the special operations mission.
 Helicopters dedicated to CSAR were redesignated HH-60G.
 A rescue hoist capable of lifting 600 pounds (272 kilograms) from a 200-foot (60.7 meter) hover is incorporated on the upper right side of the fuselage.